mvellandi/boot-rocks/README.md

 Primary music was from the film "The Goonies", with the Community section from "Lord of the Rings".
 Outro music was mostly from various soundtracks including "Star Trek II: The Wrath of Khan", "The Illusionist", "Tales from the Crypt", and "The Silence of the Lambs".
 Clips were cut in Audacity, with selective volume adjustments for dramatic effect and transitions.

+For the ending of the widescreen video and the final social clip, scenes and music were included from the film "Raiders of the Lost Ark" with a golden statue replaced with an Boot Archmage player level icon for comedic effect.

 Subtitles were added and edited for social media clips using [Kapwing](https://www.kapwing.com/tools/auto-subtitle-video).

 ## Website